Lion-Be/Lion-Be/README.md

 I'm a final year PhD Candidate at the University of Mannheim and Data Scientist working with various data science tools and statistical methods for a range of different purposes.
 I mainly code in R [#rstats](https://twitter.com/hashtag/rstats?src=hashtag_click), with an eager eye on Python:fire: Some of my projects include:
 - :wrench: Developing an [unsupervised machine learning method](https://github.com/Lion-Be/undervoting_irregularities) to quantify the degree of systematic manipulation in fine-graded disaggregated election results from undervoting irregularities
-- :triangular_ruler: Evaluationg [supervised machine learning models](https://github.com/Lion-Be/Probabilistic-Detection-of-Election-Fraud-Using-Machine-Learning-Algorithms) for the statistical detection of election fraud.
+- :chart_with_upwards_trend: Evaluationg [supervised machine learning models](https://github.com/Lion-Be/Probabilistic-Detection-of-Election-Fraud-Using-Machine-Learning-Algorithms) for the statistical detection of election fraud
+- :bookmark_tabs: Programming a [natural language processing pipeline](https://github.com/Lion-Be/C7-Subproject-GER-NED) that automatically implements parliamentary amendment proposals into proposed government legislation.
 - :movie_camera: Massive Open Online Course Introduction to R for the University of Mannheim (video lectures, live coding, coding exercises...)
 - :computer: Some smaller programming exercises that caught my interest throughout the last years such as programming a [Gibbs sampler](https://github.com/Lion-Be/gibbs) for Bayesian inference, constructing [OLS solutions](https://github.com/Lion-Be/linreg) using matrix algebra or visualizing the [power of a t-test](https://github.com/Lion-Be/Visualize-the-power-of-a-t-test)